 That's why using an automated system like ReputationStacker is so helpful.

-All you have to do is upload an email address or phone number for your customers, and ReputationStacker will send them a single-question survey.
-Unsatisfied customers are funneled back to you so you can address their issues.
-Satisfied customers are directed to the review sites of your choice, making it easy and convenient for them to post a positive review about their experience.
+All you have to do is upload an email address or phone number for your customers, and ReputationStacker will send them a single-question survey that makes it easy and convenient for them to post a review about their experience on the review sites of your choice.

 SEO and SERP may not mean much to you, but they mean a lot to search engines like Google, and ultimately to anyone who uses Google to search (which is more or less everyone).